 We commit ourselves to staying appraised of the latest advancements in communications technology.
 LEOs propose an opportunity to deliver reliable, cost-effective connectivity in Alaska.
-We are in active talks with major providers and will provide LEO technology to our customers when it is tested and ready for our state.
+As next-gen LEO constellations come online, we will continue to closely monitor the major providers and evaluate the best options to meet the unique challenges of Alaska and our customers.

 LEOs (Low Earth Orbit) satellites operate from approximately 200 to 1,200 miles above the earth's surface, constantly moving and communicating with each other to create a constellation of satellites that continuously moves traffic across the network.
 Traditional communications satellites are in a geostationary earth orbit (GEO) and operate at approximately 22,000 miles from Earth.

 Because LEO satellites are closer to Earth, the round-trip delay to and from the satellite, is shorter than a satellite in GEO.
 That translates to data and voice communications that are faster and have lower latency than they would with a traditional satellite.
 An added advantage of LEO is that signals travel faster through the vacuum of space than through fiber optic cable.
 This means LEO satellites have the potential to be comparable to the performance of terrestrial networks.